decryptable/satchel/docs/usage.md

 tool:SetAttribute("CanBeFavorited", true)
 ```

+#### Persistence (Optional)

+Favorites can optionally persist across game sessions using Roblox DataStore.
+When enabled:

+- Player favorites are automatically saved when toggled
+- Favorites are restored when the player rejoins the game
+- Works seamlessly across all devices

+**Requirements:**

+- The `BackpackFavorites.model.json` must be synced to ReplicatedStorage via your Rojo project
+- The `ServerFavorites.server.luau` script must be running on the server
+- DataStore API must be enabled in your game

+!!! note

+    Persistence is optional.
+Without the server-side components, favorites will still work during the play session but won't persist after leaving.

 For integration with sell/trade systems, see the [Favorites System] section in the API Reference.

 [Favorites System]: api-reference.md#favorites-system